matiaslabra/servicetracker/README.md

 ## Case

 GFH its a busy roadhouse that needs to keep track of their housekeeping (HK) services status.
 A day consists of  different services to about 15 rooms.
-When a costumer comes back to their room or check in for a new one, administration call their HK team if XYZ rooms are available.
+When a customer comes back to their room or check in for a new one, administration call their HK team if XYZ rooms are available.

 ## Solution